-UGVs go places where humans cannot.
+The UGVs, commonly known as robots go places where humans cannot.
 Predominantly these vehicle are used to replace humans in hazardous situations.
-Examples are explosives and bomb disabling vehicles.
+Examples are natural disaster response in Earthquake, Tornados and Tsunami struck buildings, ground surveillance, gatekeeper/checkpoint operations, urban street presence, and to enhance police and military raids in urban settings.
+UGVs are also being developed for detecting explosives and bomb disabling vehicles.
 Military, EOD (Explosive Ordnance Disposal), HazMat (Hazardous Materials), SWAT (Special Weapons and Tactics), law enforcement agencies and other first responders worldwide rely on remote controlled security robots to help assure a safe, successful outcome for their most challenging missions.
-UGVs are also being developed for peacekeeping operations, ground surveillance, gatekeeper/checkpoint operations, urban street presence, and to enhance police and military raids in urban settings.
-UGVs can "draw first fire" from insurgents - reducing military and police casualties.

-In summary, the PrismTM line of radios have redefined the bounds of wireless communication and control for hazardous duty robots.
-The PrismTM radio performance is unmatched when operating deep within urban, concrete and steel structures in non-line-of-sight operations.
+In summary, different applications of the UVs require different frequency of operation.
+Doodle Labs offers a broad line of form factor compatible transceivers to meet these requirements.
+These transceivers have redefined the bounds of wireless communication and control for hazardous duty robots.
+The Prism-WiFi transceiver performance is unmatched when operating deep within urban, concrete and steel structures in non-line-of-sight operations.